okonomichiyaki/supercat/00-SUPERCAT.md

 *version 0.3-draft*

 This is a non-player system, or "bot", for playing the board game Arcs.
 It's intended for solo play, i.e. one human player versus one or more bots.
-It should also work as the 3rd or 4th player in a multiplayer game, but that was not the goal and has not been rigorously tested.
+It should also work as the 3rd or 4th opponent in a multiplayer game, but that was not the goal and has not been rigorously tested.

 ## Components